Keibert Ruiz Player Props: Nationals vs. Diamondbacks

-Keibert Ruiz -- with a slugging percentage of .528 in his past 10 games, including three home runs -- will be in action for the Washington Nationals against the Arizona Diamondbacks, with Zach Davies on the hill, on June 7 at 7:05 PM ET.
+Keibert Ruiz -- with a slugging percentage of .528 in his past 10 games, including three home runs -- will be in action for the Washington Nationals versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on June 8 at 1:05 PM ET.

 Keibert Ruiz Game Info & Props vs. the Diamondbacks